Reservations and Publicity

 For the fall semesters, room reservation requests may be submitted beginning at 10 a.m. on the first Tuesday in May.
 For the spring and summer semesters, room reservation requests may be submitted beginning at 10 a.m. on the first Tuesday in November.
+Although requests may be submitted on these dates, Student Activities will not be given access by the Registrar to schedule rooms for up to three months.
 Indoor reservations may require an indoor event consultation.

 To change a room reservation (date, time, location, etc.), an authorized representative must respond to original room reservation confirmation or email the Facilities Coordinator and include all the information regarding their request including name of student organization, date / time / location of reservation, and the reservation confirmation number.
 Once the request is processed, an updated room reservation confirmation will be emailed to the organization.
 Do not fill out a new room reservation application to request changes.

 Student organizations obtain approval to reserve outdoor space on campus through Student Activities.
 An authorized representative from a student organization must complete the Outdoor Space Request (RSO), available through the online reservation system.
 Additionally, the authorized representative must participate in an outdoor event consultation with a Student Activities staff member before the reservation request will be confirmed.